CambodianHoliday/US_atrocities_debunked/README.md

-# US_atrocities_debunked
+# List of Alleged atrocities committed by US authorities
-Correcting the record on US interventions, human rights matters, etc. Relying on primary sources.
+Correcting the record on US interventions, covert or overt, human rights matters, etc. This project relies on the established documentary record over anon allegations and sensational headlines.